 September is usually beautiful in Nova Scotia, but… it could still rain.

 Almost all of our venues are indoor and unaffected by adverse weather conditions, and all shows at the Clock Park Tent (except drum circle) will go on, rain or shine.

-If the wind is too much, the Clock Park Tent events may move over to the Baptist Church right across the road but they will go on.
+If the wind is too much, the Clock Park Tent events may need to be cancelled.